 You won’t miss the beef in these tasty Mongolian soy curls!
-This dish is a delicious vegan take on the popular dish from PF Chang’s.
+This soy curls recipe is a delicious vegan take on the popular dish from PF Chang’s.

-I don’t miss too many foods since going vegan but every once in a while when I pass by a PF Chang’s I think about the Mongolian beef.
+I don’t miss too many foods since going vegan but every once in a while when I passed by a PF Chang’s I would think about the Mongolian beef.

 Don’t get me wrong, I don’t actually miss the beef, it’s more the sauce that I crave.
 I love the flavor of sweet, salty, and a little hint of heat.

 Since one of my favorite things to do is try to re-create dishes that I used to enjoy before going vegan (check out my Ranch Pasta Salad and Chipotle Queso for some of my other favs), I thought I’d try to recreate the beef in a healthy vegan way.

 Tofu was going to be my choice for the “beef” until I found some soy curls when cleaning out the fridge.

 Butler’s Soy Curls are one of the best meat alternatives I’ve found.
 They can take the place of both chicken and beef equally well.

 I figured I could give the soy curls a try and they turned out to be a great sub for the steak in this recipe.

 I found a “copycat” recipe for the P.F.
 Chang Mongolian beef from Food.com.
 I took a bit of an idea from that recipe and put my healthy vegan spin on it.